dribnet/purvs/README.md

 ## Style Variation

-Trying out a variation with filled in circles.
+Red variation with more level 2 circles